arodmail/aws-doc/README.md

 ### 4. Verify

+You can now verify the deployment.
+In this section we review the following cluster resources:

+* Kubernetes Services
+* Worker Nodes
+* Node Resources
+* VPC
+* Subnets
+* Security Groups
+* Internet Gateway
+* Kubernetes Control Plane
+* IAM Role

+#### Get Services

-You can now test the deployment so far with the `kubectl get svc` command to  list all the services (denoted by svc) that are currently defined within the active context of your .kube/config file.
+The `kubectl get svc` lists all the services that are currently defined within the active context of your .kube/config file.

 ```
 kubectl get svc